zebrunner/carina/README.md

                        -Durl=<your_proj_url> \
                        -Dversion=<your_proj_version>
 ```
-The command should be executed without '\' symbols on one line, leaving single white space between the attributes.
 If any attribute contains spaces, it should be set in quoted(e.g.: -Dname="Hello World").
 In the Maven command listed above, you have to specify 5 attributes while the first 3 should be left unchanged.
 Let's go through these attributes:
 <table>
 	<tr>
 		<th>Attribute</th>